dnuux/Projects/README.md

 **Site Checker with Time Scheduling** – An application that attempts to connect to a website or server every so many minutes or a given time and check if it is up.
 If it is down, it will notify you by email or by posting a notice on screen.

-**Small Web Server** – A simple web server that can serve HTML files that contain Javascript and other forms of non-code executing code.
-Added complexity would be to try and implement streaming video, create a server-side language, or serve up other stream types.
+**Small Web Server** – A simple web server that can serve HTML files.
+Make it multi-threaded with several different scheduling policies (FIFO, HPSC, HPDC, SFF).
+See [this assignment](http://pages.cs.wisc.edu/~dusseau/Classes/CS537-F04/Projects/P2/) for details.

 Classes
 ---------